akaihola/darker/README.rst

          - uses: actions/checkout@v2
            with:
              fetch-depth: 0
+         - uses: actions/setup-python@v2
          - uses: akaihola/darker@1.4.2
            with:
              options: "--check --diff"
              revision: "master..."
              src: "./src"
              version: "1.4.2"
+             lint: "flake8,pylint"

+There needs to be a working Python environment, set up using ``actions/setup-python`` in the above example.
+Darker will be installed in an isolated virtualenv to prevent conflicts with other workflows.

 ``"uses:"`` specifies which Darker release to get the GitHub Action definition from.
 We recommend to pin this to a specific release.